Feysh-Group/corax-community/Readme.md

     ```PowerShell
     Set-ExecutionPolicy Bypass -Scope Process -Force; ./coraxjw.ps1 --target java --auto-app-classes "{project root directory (including source code and compiled artifacts)}" --output corax_reports
     ```
+Note: The output directory specified by the `--output` parameter should not be set within the folder being analyzed; otherwise, the engine will refuse to perform the analysis.

 Note: The downloaded script contains a fixed version of the CoraxJava analyzer and rule package.
 If you need to update the analysis tool later, please find the script you downloaded before, then execute "uninstall" and delete the script.
 Then, follow the steps above to download the latest version (Master stable branch) of the CoraxJava analyzer.